A Thankful Pumpkin Tradition for Families

 - Fill the pumpkin with items you are grateful for on Thanksgiving Day during your holiday feast and display it on your dinner table for everyone to read.

 - Make a classroom Thankful Pumpkin and have your students contribute to the list of things they are grateful for and keep the pumpkin in your classroom on display.

 Share Article on

-Tags: community engagement, emotional intelligence, leadership culture, leadership lessons, parents, social emotional learning, student activities, student empowerment, teaching leadership, The Leader in Me, whole-child education
+Tags: community engagement, emotional intelligence, leadership culture, leadership lessons, parents, student activities, student empowerment, teaching leadership, The Leader in Me, wellness-leadership, whole-child education